- CU Anschutz is a military-friendly university.

-The Anschutz Medical Campus partners with nearby CU Denver on numerous academic collaborations, and together they offer over 100 degree programs.
+The Anschutz Medical Campus partners with nearby CU Denver on numerous academic collaborations.
+Together, CU Denver Anschutz offers over 100 degree programs.
 As the largest academic health center in the region, CU is a leader in Alzheimer's research, astronomy, business, and cancer procedures.
 Graduates benefit from top-notch facilities and programs, and are prepared to leaders in healthcare.

-University of Colorado Denver/Anschutz Medical Campus's Accreditation, Tuition, and Admissions Info
+University of Colorado Denver Anschutz Medical Campus Accreditation, Tuition, and Admissions Info

 Accreditation and Approvals